ropensci/roweb3/content/blog/2021-09-14-rspatialdata/index.Rmd

 ## Visualizing vegetation in Mongolia and land cover in Zimbabwe using [MODIStsp](https://docs.ropensci.org/MODIStsp/)

-[MODIS (Moderate Resolution Imaging Spectroradiometer)](https://modis.gsfc.nasa.gov/) is an instrument aboard the NASA Terra and Aqua satellites, which orbits the entire Earth every 1-2 days, acquiring data at different spatial resolutions.
+[MODIS (Moderate Resolution Imaging Spectroradiometer)](https://modis.gsfc.nasa.gov/) is an instrument aboard the NASA Terra and Aqua satellites, which orbit the entire Earth every 1-2 days, acquiring data at different spatial resolutions.
 The data acquired by MODIS describes features of the land, oceans and the atmosphere.

 MODIStsp - an acronym for ‘MODIS Time Series Processing’ (by [Lorenzo Busetto](https://github.com/lbusett) and [Luigi Ranghetti](https://github.com/ranghetti)), is an R package for downloading and pre-processing time series raster data from MODIS [data products](https://modis.gsfc.nasa.gov/data/dataprod/).